-In the more common Coronal (or Nebular) plasma, collisions excite ions but rarely de-excite them; the decay is radiative.
-This is also called the "ground-state" approximation, as all ions are assumed to be in the groundstate when collisions occur.
+In the more common Coronal (or Nebular) plasma, collisions excite ions but rarely de-excite them; any decay is radiative.
+This is also called the "ground-state" approximation, as all ions are assumed to be in the ground-state when collisions occur.

 In a CR plasma, collisions compete with photons in deexciting levels; a level with a small oscillator strength (transition rate) value may be collisionally de-excited before it can radiate.
-We will make some initial assumptions about our "astrophysical plasmas":
+We will make some initial assumptions about "astrophysical plasmas":

-- They are dominated by H and He, with trace metals. - Any magnetic and electric fields do not significantly affect the ion level structure. - No nuclear transitions are significant. - The electrons have a thermal (Maxwellian) velocity distribution.
+- They are dominated by H and He, with trace metals. - Any magnetic and electric fields do not significantly affect the ion level structure. - Nuclear transitions are insignificant. - The electrons have a thermal (Maxwellian) velocity distribution.